lowlighter/metrics/CONTRIBUTING.md

     <td>❌</td>
     <td>
       <ul>
-        <li>Core editions impact all rendering process and should be avoided unless necessary</li>
+        <li>Core changes impact all rendering process and should be avoided unless necessary</li>
         <li>New dependencies should be avoided when possible</li>
       </ul>
     </td>